CiscoDevNet/terraform-provider-mso/website/docs/r/fabric_resource_policies_port_channel_interface.html.markdown

 * `description` - (Optional) The description of the Port Channel Interface Policy.
 * `node` - (Required) The node ID of the Port Channel Interface Policy.
 This is required when creating or updating a Port Channel Interface Policy.
 * `interfaces` - (Required) A list of interfaces where this Port Channel Interface Policy will be applied.
 This is required when creating or updating a Port Channel Interface Policy.
-* `interface_policy_uuid` - (Required) The UUID of the (Port Channel/Virtual Port Channel) interface settings policy to associate with the Port Channel Interface Policy.
+* `interface_policy_group_uuid` - (Required) The UUID of the (Port Channel/Virtual Port Channel) interface settings policy to associate with the Port Channel Interface Policy.
 This is required when creating a Port Channel Interface Policy.
 * `interface_descriptions` - (Optional) A list of interface descriptions of the Port Channel Interface Policy.
   * `interface` - (Required) The interface ID of the member interface.
 Must match an interface defined in the `interfaces` attribute.
   * `description` - (Optional) The description of the member interface.